 Complementary drop off dinner transfer

-Departure 08:00am, you will be picked up from your Hotel/Guest House in Cape Town by your Guide/Driver and travel straight MAIDEN’S COVE, it’s well renowned for its exquisite vistas of Table Mountain and the Twelve Apostles, as well as its view of the Atlantic Ocean.
-It’s also a popular Spot to watch the Sunset, Braai areas, Dolphins can often be spotted frohicking in the water and Whales can be seeing during the months of Jun to August, it’s a beautiful scenic lookout point nestled between Clifton’s beaches and Glen beach, (Clifton And Camps Bay) the Mother City has some of the beautiful beaches in the world.
-From there we will drive pass by CAMPS BAY (BAKOVEN) takes its name from Von kamptz who arrived in the Cape in 1778 and married the window Anna Wernich (known as Anna Koekemoer) of the original farm here John Wernich, We continue pass by Twelve Apostles the original farm house of Jan Van Der Beek’s family, now is a luxury Twelve Apostles Hotel and Spa, pass Llandudno and have a stop in Hout Bay, Boat tour to Seal Island (Optional).
+Departure 08:00 am, you will be picked up from your Hotel/Guest House in Cape Town by your Guide/Driver and travel straight MAIDEN’S COVE, it’s well renowned for its exquisite vistas of Table Mountain and the Twelve Apostles, as well as its view of the Atlantic Ocean.
+It’s also a popular spot to watch the Sunset, Braai areas, Dolphins can often be spotted frolicking in the water and Whales can be seen during the months of Jun to August, it’s a beautiful scenic lookout point nestled between Clifton’s beaches and Glen beach, (Clifton And Camps Bay) the Mother City has some of the beautiful beaches in the world.
+From there we will drive pass by CAMPS BAY (BAKOVEN) takes its name from Von kamptz who arrived in the Cape in 1778 and married the widow Anna Wernich (known as Anna Koekemoer) of the original farm here John Wernich, We continue to pass by Twelve Apostles the original farmhouse of Jan van Riebeeck’s family, now is a luxury Twelve Apostles Hotel and Spa, pass Llandudno and have a stop in Hout Bay, Boat tour to Seal Island (Optional).

-HOUT BAY, one of the first growing fishing suburb Harbour, gets its name from Dutch (Wood Bay) the founder of the bay is Jan Van Der Beek with its wooded valley became the main source of the timber for the buildings and repairs of ships, building such as the Castle of Good Hope, and once time the fishing village of Hout Bay established in 1867, when a GERMAN immigrant Jacob Trautmann began to farm and fish in the area, it’s was also called a Republic of Hout Bay even the Citizens had unprofessional passport.
-Seal island which is a sanctuary for thousands of fur seals as well as variety of sea birds Optional.
+HOUT BAY, one of the first growing fishing suburb Harbour, gets its name from Dutch (Wood Bay) the founder of the bay is Jan van Riebeeck with its wooded valley became the main source of the timber for the buildings and repairs of ships, building such as the Castle of Good Hope, and once time the fishing village of Hout Bay established in 1867 when a GERMAN immigrant Jacob Trautmann began to farm and fish in the area, it’s was also called a Republic of Hout Bay even the Citizens had unprofessional passport.
+Seal Island is a sanctuary for thousands of fur seals as well as a variety of sea birds Optional.

-Thereafter we will proceed along CHAPMAN’S PEAK DRIVE the spectacular road cut into the cliffs round 650 meters high, about 10kms (6Miles) from Hout Bay to Nordhoek, the name of Chapman’s comes from John Chapman, this private route has a toll gate and it was officially open in 1922, but start building in 1915, 7 years to be established, the route it is also followed on big events such as Cape Argus, Pick in Pay circle tour in March and Two Oceans Marathon in April.
-Thereafter we will proceed toward Nordhoek.
+Thereafter we will proceed along CHAPMAN’S PEAK DRIVE the spectacular road cut into the cliffs around 650 meters high, about 10kms (6Miles) from Hout Bay to Noordhoek, the name of Chapman’s comes from John Chapman, this private route has a toll gate and it was officially open in 1922, but start building in 1915, 7 years to be established, the route it is also followed on big events such as Cape Argus, Pick in Pay circle tour in March and Two Oceans Marathon in April.
+Thereafter we will proceed toward Noordhoek.

-NORDHOEK meaning the Northern corner, it was first named in 1743, when it described the north corner of the farm Slangkop, which was occupied by CHRISTINA-DIENER the window of FREDERICK ROUSSEAU, but the valley was first occupied by Khoi Nomads.
+NOORDHOEK meaning the Northern corner was first named in 1743 when it described the north corner of the farm Slangkop, which was occupied by CHRISTINA-DIENER the window of FREDERICK ROUSSEAU, but the valley was first occupied by Khoi Nomads.
 Continues straight to Cape of Good Hope pass by Cape Point Ostrich Farm, established in 1996.

 The town was named after Simon Vander Stel, Simon’s Bay and it was made the official winter anchorage for the Dutch East India Company’s ship (PORT) in 1743, by Baron G.W.
-VAN IMHOL, who was the Governor General of the Dutch East Indies, and it became known as Simon’s Town after the second British occupation in 1806, 1814 Simon’s Town was turned into Naval establishment and the Harbour was constructed.
-Thereafter we will continue straight to Constantia Valley for your Wines tasting.
+VAN IMHOL, who was the Governor-General of the Dutch East Indies, and it became known as Simon’s Town after the second British occupation in 1806, 1814 Simon’s Town was turned into Naval establishment and the Harbour was constructed.
+Thereafter we will continue straight to Constantia Valley for your Wine tasting.

-CONSTANTIA VALLEY VINEYARDS PRIVATE WINE TOUR KLEIN CONSTANTIA WINE ESTATE, Which was owned first by Governor Simon van der Stel, whose stately Cape Dutch monar house is a national treasure today?
-In the 18th and 19th Centuries, the Constantia Valley was known worldwide for its legendary dessert wines, which were drunk by aristocracy and royalty of course one of the NAPOLEON’S wine favor.
+KLEIN CONSTANTIA WINE ESTATE, which was owned first by Governor Simon van der Stel, whose stately Cape Dutch monar house is a national treasure today?
+In the 18th and 19th Centuries, the Constantia Valley was known worldwide for its legendary dessert wines, which were drunk by aristocracy and royalty, of course, one of the NAPOLEON’S wine favor.
 Here are the following highlights vineyards for your tour in Constantia Valley: Klein Constantia wine tasting; Groot Constantia wine with chocolate & Lunch at Simon Restaurant & Beau Constantia wine tasting.